glenpegado/StyleAI1/PRODUCT_INTEGRATION_GUIDE.md

-# Product Integration Guide for StyleAI1
+# Product Integration Guide for peacedrobe

 ## Overview
-This guide explains how to integrate real product data (images, prices, links) into your StyleAI1 app using the ShopStyle API.
+This guide explains how to integrate real product data (images, prices, links) into your peacedrobe app using the ShopStyle API.

 ## What's Been Added